fryette/UPCarouselFlowLayout/README.md

 ### NuGet

 `UPCarouselFlowLayout` is available through [Nuget](http://nuget.org).
-To install it, simply add the following line to your Podfile:
+To install use next command or Nuget manager:

 ```
 Install-Package UPCarouselFlowLayout